JensRantil/jensrantil.github.io/content/posts/2023-05-21_three-buckets-of-my-time.md

 I have a small framework for how I carve out my professional time.
 I think of my working hours spent into three buckets:

- * Team work ("team bucket")
+ * Teamwork ("team bucket")
  * Company-wide work ("company bucket")
  * My own initiatives ("me bucket")

 Let's go through them one by one:

-## Team work ("team bucket")
+## Teamwork ("team bucket")

-Time spent in the "team work" bucket is time I spend on tasks related to the local team I am primarily working with.
+Time spent in the "teamwork" bucket is time I spend on tasks related to the local team I am primarily working with.
 Usually these tasks are tied to issues in a ticketing system, but it also includes team ceremonies (retros or planning etc.).